ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 JRubyArt needs to know where you've installed processing, where your processing sketchbook lives (for the video and audio libraries etc), and whether you've done a system/user install of jruby.

-Config file is `config.yml` in the `~/.jruby_art folder` so it can co-exist with a ruby-processing install (~/.rp5rc), but not on the Mac.
+Config file is `config.yml` in the `~/.jruby_art folder` so it can co-exist with a ruby-processing install (~/.rp5rc), it is advisable to have separate folders for processing-3.0 and processing-2.2.1 sketchbooks.

 {% highlight yaml %}
-# Example YAML configuration file for jruby_art on macosx
+# Example YAML configuration file for jruby_art on linux (debian etc)
-PROCESSING_ROOT: /Applications/Processing.app/Contents/Java
+PROCESSING_ROOT: /home/tux/processing-3.0.1
 # important sketch_book path may be different for processing-3.0
-sketchbook_path: # user defined path, to pick up video/audio libraries etc
-# set false if you haven't installed jruby, avoids need for --nojruby flag
-JRUBY: false # uses jruby-complete by default for running skethes
+sketchbook_path: /home/tux/sketchbook
 {% endhighlight %}

+Alternative but probably only for ArchLinux

+{% highlight yaml %}
+# Example YAML configuration file for jruby_art on ArchLinux
+PROCESSING_ROOT: /usr/share/linux
+# important sketch_book path may be different for processing-3.0
+sketchbook_path: /home/tux/sketchbook
+{% endhighlight %}

-If you can/are using rvm or rbenv switch to using jruby-9.0.3.0+ then
+If you can/are using rvm or rbenv switch to using jruby-9.0.4.0+ then

 {% highlight bash %}
 gem install jruby_art